pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/centos_install.md

 [:image-popup:1_installation_guides/logos-os/logo-centos.png]

-## Requirements
+## Prerequisites

-### Additional repos for CentOS 7.
+### Repositories
-By default, the version of some packages such as PHP or MySQL (MariaDB) is far from current released version.
-Therefore, we need to use some extra repositories to get recent versions.
+The version of packages such as PHP or MySQL (MariaDB) is outdated by default.
+We need to use extra repositories with more recent versions.

 #### EPEL release
 ```bash